thukabjj/Agentic-web-scraper/site_crawl_result.md

 FastAgent is built to seamlessly integrate with the MCP SDK type system:

-Conversations with assistants are based on `PromptMessageMultipart` - an extension the the mcp `PromptMessage` type, with support for multiple content sections.
+Conversations with assistants are based on `PromptMessageMultipart` – an extension of the MCP `PromptMessage` type, with support for multiple content sections.
 This type is expected to become native in a future version of MCP: https://github.com/modelcontextprotocol/specification/pull/198

 ## Message History Transfer